Drawing Supply And Demand Zones: Easy Guide For Dummies

 The Foolproof Guide to Drawing Supply and Demand Zones

 You’ll hear all sorts of “expert” advice on how to draw supply and demand zones.
 Some say you should draw them from candle bodies, others have their own fancy methods.
+There’s only one way to draw zones that truly captures where supply or demand enters the market.

 Let’s go through some examples…